tweag/funflow/README.rst

 123123
   This is a random integer used in helping to determine the hashes for caching internal steps.
-It's needed because there might be parts of the environment which FunFlow is unaware of but which have an impact on the results of computations, and so should form part of the cache.
+It's needed because there might be parts of the environment which Funflow is unaware of but which have an impact on the results of computations, and so should form part of the cache.

 User-defined effects
 --------------------

-FunFlow allows you to extend the possible steps in a flow with your own user-defined effects.
+Funflow allows you to extend the possible steps in a flow with your own user-defined effects.
 Suppose for example you are working on a flow which talks to a REST service offering details of your record collection.
 Then you might define the following grammar for interacting with it::